janspoerer/janspoerer.github.io/_posts/2022-07-24-project-portfolio.markdown

 ### 2014

-* Starting to study at WHU - Otto Beisheim School of Management.
+* Started B.Sc. in International Management studies at WHU - Otto Beisheim School of Management.

 {% if page.is_series == true %}
     {% assign posts = site.posts | where: "is_series", true | where: "series_title", page.series_title | sort: 'date' %}